Skip section navigation

 People with urinary incontinence are often reluctant to discuss it and generally accept living with it as a lifelong problem.
 However, studies have shown 80 percent of patients show improvement in bladder control with physical therapy intervention.

-Physical therapists at Sister Kenny have specialized training and can help individuals strengthen their pelvic floor muscles and decrease or possibly eliminate incontinence.
+Physical therapists at Courage Kenny have specialized training and can help individuals strengthen their pelvic floor muscles and decrease or possibly eliminate incontinence.
 Kegel or strengthening exercises have been proven to be the most effective exercises to strengthen the pelvic floor muscles.
 Women often find these exercises difficult to do and as a result often perform them incorrectly.
 Physical therapy can help to re-train the pelvic floor muscles in order to use them properly.
 Biofeedback and pelvic floor muscle stimulators may also be used.

 Schedule an appointment